alice-lorenzi/Group-project/rdf.md

 <h2 style="color:#ff0000;">✳️FURTHER CREATION OF RDF TRIPLE FOR THE MISSING INFORMATION ABOUT THE MUSEUM</h2>

-In the case of the **Ospedale degli Innocenti**, the RDF model explicitly includes the property [**cis:isSiteOf**](http://dati.beniculturali.it/cis/isSiteOf), which connects the physical site to a museum.
+In the case of the [**Spedale degli Innocenti**](https://w3id.org/arco/resource/Site/db159e90f5ed83e3d851e7206ccbbd26), the RDF model explicitly includes the property [**cis:isSiteOf**](http://dati.beniculturali.it/cis/isSiteOf), which connects the physical site to a museum.
 This means that within the dataset there is a formally defined entity representing the museum, and an explicit triple linking the site to it.
 As a result, the knowledge graph makes the relationship between the site and its museum explicit and machine-readable through the ontology.

-In contrast, for the **Ospedale del Ceppo**, this structure is not present. **There is no triple using cis:isSiteOf to link the site to a museum, and moreover, there is no IRI in the dataset representing a "Museo dell'Ospedale del Ceppo"**.
+In contrast, for the [**Ospedale del Ceppo**](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b), this structure is not present. **There is no triple using "cis:isSiteOf" to link the site to a museum, and moreover, there is no IRI in the dataset representing a "Museo dell'Ospedale del Ceppo"**.
 Because the museum entity itself is missing, it is not possible to establish or model any cis:isSiteOf relationship for this site within the knowledge graph.

-Chain of thought prompting technique
+<h2 style="color:#ff0000;">✏️ Chain of thought prompting techniques</h2>

 We showed the following example prompt: